 If you opt for an informal debt agreement, there will be a listing of the option on your credit file, however this is not considered as a negative listing by most lenders.
 This means that you can still opt for a viable credit plan with debt management.
 Just Budget’s debt management system is designed to preserve your credit rating, meaning you should still be able to maintain and improve your credit rating.

-As you can see, the difference between the two debt agreement plans is paramount.
-One could be financially harrowing, while the other allows you considerable freedom.
+As you can see, the difference between the two debt arrangments is that the Part 9 is related to the Bankruptcy Act, which could be financially harrowing, while the other allows you considerably more freedom.
 Now that the difference is clear, let’s proceed towards learning more about the benefits of a Just Budget’s debt management plan.

 Perhaps the biggest advantage of Just Budget’s debt management system is that it creates a debt solution based on your circumstances.
 We will negotiate with your creditors to make them understand your situation and in most cases this means that our client’s have more time to pay back their debts.